Microgreens Business: How and Why to Grow Microgreens

 When Luke started he didn't have much experience farming but felt that the best way to learn was to plunge ahead.
 So he built his nursery, ordered some seeds, and started talking to restaurants.
 After just a few months in operation, he already had a good planting routine and a steady business relationship with a handful of Portland’s high-end restaurants that are eager to include these fresh, local, and organic novelty items on their menu.

 When Luke started getting interested in commercial urban farming, he consulted with a few urban growers and did some reading.
 Microgreens were appealing for several reasons:

-C) Microgreens are more lucrative than vegetables and are demanded by high-end restaurants.
+- Microgreens are more lucrative than vegetables and are in demand by high-end restaurants.

 Luke has worked out a planting routine based on his initial research.
 Over time he continues to fine tune the details (including the amount of water, light, the best potting soil, the best time to harvest), and he keeps careful notes on his operation.

 Multiple trays are filled with Fox Farm organic potting soil.
 Luke only uses organic products in his operation.
-Fox Farm he has found makes the greens grow particularly well, perhaps because it uses kelp as its nitrogenous ingredient.
+He has found that Fox Farm makes the greens grow particularly well, perhaps because it uses kelp as its nitrogenous ingredient.
 "Kelp is all the rage in the microgreen community," he says.

 The exception to this rule are peas: if Luke is planting peas he will soak the pea seeds beforehand.
 This is because they absorb so much water before germinating that it’s difficult to provide them with enough once in the soil.